markguindi1/class-scheduler-version-2/README.md

 	5. Average Start
 	6. Average End
 	7. Average Duration
 	8. Priority Score.
 A priority for each course can be provided by the user in the input file.
 The more desirable a course is, the lower priority it should have (e.g. the most desirable course should have a priority of 0 or 1).
-Schedules can be sorted by the sum of its courses priority scores.
+Schedules can be sorted by the sum of their courses' priority scores.
 A course without a priority score is given a default priority score of 3.
 * The format of the output is quite informative, providing a full list of mandatory & optional courses, the attributes which were used for sorting, and the schedules.
 Each schedule is presented in a clear manner, clearly outlining the weekly schedule in an easy-to-see format, and the schedules attributes are also readily seen.

 The program can be invoked in two methods: